wasi-shah/Docker-AKS/AKS DevOps/02 Terraform with Azure/Readme.md

 <details>
 <summary>Create a resource group using Terrafrom and DevOps Pipeline</summary>

-### Create a resource group using IAC - Terrafrom and PAC - DevOps Pipeline
+### Create a resource group using Infrastructure Aa Code - Terrafrom and Pipeline As Code - DevOps Pipeline

 #### Create and Test Service Principle for Azure DevOps pipeline